 RESOLUTION has just been released, it’s pretty much got universal praise.
 Guys, how did that feel?
-And what’s the most cherished memory you carry round in your heads regarding RESOLUTION?
+And what’s the most cherished memory you carry around in your head regarding RESOLUTION?

 RESOLUTION started off as a really good buddy story but then it seemed like DAVID LYNCH came riding in on a big black steed from the TWILIGHT ZONE.
 Is there a similar sense of unpredictability with your new film, SPRING?